Nest: Dinosaurs

 From the fossil record, it is known that many, or perhaps all, dinosaurs laid eggs.
 Paleontologists have identified a number of features that allow them to distinguish a nesting site from a random clustering of eggs.
 Those include regular clustering patterns, the co-occurrence of whole eggs with broken eggs and/or hatchlings, and the occurrence of physical features such as evidence of excavation.

 The Oviraptor nests of Mongolia are perhaps the most famous case of dinosaur nesting.
 One specimen was found fossilized atop a nest in a brooding posture, proving the animal had been poorly named (Oviraptor means "egg taker").

 A site known as Egg Mountain in Montana provides exceptional evidence of dinosaur nesting behavior.
 The site features dozens of nests each with 20 or more eggs belonging to the Maiasaura.
 Juvenile teeth at the site exhibit signs of wear, while the leg bones are not developed enough to walk.
 This allowed scientists to conclude that the species provided extensive parental care for its young.
 It is likely the species covered its nests with sand and vegetation to keep them warm and nested in colonies for increased protection.

 Insects

-Social insects, including most species of ants, bees, termites, and wasps, are nest builders.
+Social insects, including various bees, wasps, all termites, and most species of ants, are nest builders.
 Their often elaborate nests may be found above or below ground.
 Features often include ventilation systems and separate chambers for the queen, her eggs, and developing individuals.